A Galactic Self-Portrait: Density Structure and Integrated Properties of the Milky Way Disk: Data

 The {\texttt{distmass}} distances were derived through a neural network that was trained to estimate a star's luminosity based on its ASPCAP parameters, using Gaia distances and star cluster distances to provide the training labels.
 Distance estimates from the {\texttt{distmass}} catalog are typically precise within 10\%.
 These distances, along with the right ascension (RA) and declination (DEC) were used to derive Galactocentric positions for each star, with the reference location of the Sun defined to be $R_{\odot} = 8.3$ kpc with a height of $z_{\odot} = 0.027$ kpc above the plane \citep{BlandHawthorn2016}.

 The stellar ages were similarly derived using a second neural network, working under the assumption that for evolved red giant stars, the chemical abundances of carbon and nitrogen provide information on the stellar mass due to the mass-dependence of stellar mixing \citep[e.g.,][]{Iben_1965,Salaris_2005,Shetrone_2019}.
 The neural network was trained on the ASPCAP parameters ($\log g$, [M/H], [C/Fe], [N/Fe]) of stars with known asteroseismic masses from the APOGEE-{\it Kepler} overlap survey \citep[APOKASC; ][Pinsonneault et al. 2023 in prep.]{Pinsonneault_2018}; then it predicts the masses for all giant stars from DR17.
 Knowing the masses for evolved stars, ages can be derived through stellar evolution theory that predicts a star's location on an isochrone.
 In the {\texttt{distmass}} catalog, isochrones from \cite{Choi_2016} were adopted to make this conversion from derived mass to stellar age.
 These isochrones cover a range of ages ($5.0 \leq \log_{10}($age [yr]$) \leq 10.3$), metallicities ($-2.0 \leq [Z/H] \leq 0.5$), and masses ($0.1 \leq M/M_{\odot} \leq 300$).
-The stellar age estimates in {\texttt{distmass}} report a typical uncertainty of $\pm 0.15 \log_{10}$(age [yr]).
+The stellar age estimates in {\texttt{distmass}} report a typical uncertainty of $\pm 0.15 \log_{10}$(age [yr]), {or around $\sim3$ Gyr for a 10 Gyr old star}. {The \mbox{\cite{Choi_2016}} isochrones are solar-scaled in $\alpha$-element abundances, which could affect the age estimates. \mbox{\citet[][their Section 6.1.2]{Clontz_2024}} showed that a difference of 0.1 dex in $\alpha$-element abundances could change the derived age by up to 0.27 Gyr.
+While not completely negligible, this bias is smaller than the reported uncertainties in {\texttt{distmass}} and smaller than our bin size, and is therefore not expected to significantly impact our results.}

 \citet{StoneMartinez_2023} evaluate the {\texttt{distmass}} ages and their uncertainties by comparing to previous literature and find good agreement.
 Compared with a sample of stellar cluster members and their independent age estimates from main sequence turnoff fitting, \citet{StoneMartinez_2023} reports that the {\texttt{distmass}} ages are accurate within $\pm1\sigma = 0.16 $ in $\log_{10}$(age) across 12 different star clusters with ages $ 9.2 \leq \log_{10}$(age) $\leq 9.7$.
-Compared to a larger sample of field stars from the {\texttt{astroNN}} catalog \citep{Leung_2018,Mackereth_2019}, the {\texttt{distmass}} ages show a typical spread of $\pm1\sigma = 0.11 $ in $\log_{10}$(age).
+Compared to a larger sample of field stars from the {\texttt{astroNN}} catalog \mbox{\citep{Leung_2018,Mackereth_2019}}, the {\texttt{distmass}} ages show a typical spread of $\pm1\sigma = 0.11 $ in $\log_{10}$(age).
 Both of these comparisons are consistent within the reported {\texttt{distmass}} age uncertainties.